aspects19/geminate/README.md

 ## Installation

-To install the project you need to clone download the binary from the [releases](https://github.com/aspects19/geminate/releases/tag/bin) page.
+To install the project you need to download the binary from the [releases](https://github.com/aspects19/geminate/releases/tag/bin) page.
 There are future plans to publish it to Package managers.
+Add **GEMINIAI_API** environmental variable to your shell.

 ### Build from source